eklitzke/e/README.md

 jsmin, and dumped into `src/bundled_core.h` and `src/bundled_core.cc` (along with some boilerplate).
 These files are used for bootstrapping the editor.
 The way it works is that when you invoke `e` without any arguments, it runs the script bundled into these files.
+This avoids hard coding the location of the core JavaScript files, and means that (in theory) it's possible to statically link the editor and distribute it as a standalone binary.

 If you don't want to run the editor with the bundled JavaScript, invoke it like